PlaidCloud/website/content/en/docs/concepts/services-networking/ingress.md

 For clarity, this guide defines the following terms:

-* Node: A worker machine in Kubernetes, part of a cluster.
+* Node: A worker machine in PlaidCloud, part of a cluster.
-* Cluster: A set of Nodes that run containerized applications managed by Kubernetes.
-For this example, and in most common Kubernetes deployments, nodes in the cluster are not part of the public internet.
+* Cluster: A set of Nodes that run containerized applications managed by PlaidCloud.
+For this example, and in most common PlaidCloud deployments, nodes in the cluster are not part of the public internet.
 * Edge router: A router that enforces the firewall policy for your cluster.
 This could be a gateway managed by a cloud provider or a physical piece of hardware.
-* Cluster network: A set of links, logical or physical, that facilitate communication within a cluster according to the Kubernetes [networking model](/docs/concepts/cluster-administration/networking/).
+* Cluster network: A set of links, logical or physical, that facilitate communication within a cluster according to the PlaidCloud [networking model](/docs/concepts/cluster-administration/networking/).
-* Service: A Kubernetes {{< glossary_tooltip term_id="service" >}} that identifies a set of Pods using {{< glossary_tooltip text="label" term_id="label" >}} selectors.
+* Service: A PlaidCloud {{< glossary_tooltip term_id="service" >}} that identifies a set of Pods using {{< glossary_tooltip text="label" term_id="label" >}} selectors.
 Unless mentioned otherwise, Services are assumed to have virtual IPs only routable within the cluster network.

 ## What is Ingress?

-[Ingress](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#ingress-v1-networking-k8s-io) exposes HTTP and HTTPS routes from outside the cluster to
+[Ingress](/docs/reference/generated/PlaidCloud-api/{{< param "version" >}}/#ingress-v1-networking-k8s-io) exposes HTTP and HTTPS routes from outside the cluster to
 {{< link text="services" url="/docs/concepts/services-networking/service/" >}} within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.